 As you likely predicted, digital cameras, like IP options, have a much higher resolution than analog cameras.

 Analog cameras not only have limited resolutions but limited ranges, too.
-With analog cameras offering resolutions of 720 x 480 pixels, and IP boasting 2560 x 1920, the analog HD vs IP camera comparison is clear.
+With analog cameras offering resolutions of 720 x 480 pixels and IP boasting 2560 x 1920, the analog HD vs IP camera comparison is clear.

 With a wider range of views and higher resolutions, IP cameras offer clear, detailed imaging for your security.
 On the other hand, your analog camera won't provide as sharp of an image as IP cameras.

 That's not to say there are no perks to analog cameras.
-These cameras actually tend to do better in low-light situations.
+These cameras tend to do better in low-light situations.
 However, their zoom capabilities and imaging are much lower quality than IP options.

 Another perk of IP cameras is that they can function with a twisted-pair Ethernet cable.
-This helps eliminate the concern for an electrical wire.
+This helps eliminate the concern of an electrical wire.
 And while some analog cameras can be powered the same way, most older models cannot be powered by PoE.

 On the other hand, IP cameras have unlimited distances when going over IP networks.
 Since these videos are digital, they will maintain their clarity, even from long distances and in the conversion process.

+How many security cameras do you need?
 If you're concerned about expandability, IP cameras are the way to go.
 These systems are significantly more scalable than analog cameras due to their less complex cabling requirements.
 So, if you opt for an IP camera system, it can grow as your business grows.